bcarun/madrascoder/tutorials/001-pragmatic-cucumber/03-converting-datatable-to-java-object.md

 In order to implement this requirement/user story, let us create a feature file using the patterns we learnt earlier.

-Let us assume the following fields represents basic details of an employee,
+Let us assume the following fields represents the basic details of an employee,

 ```java
 import java.time.LocalDate;